Restrict Gong’s access to mailboxes

 4. Save your changes and run the PowerShell Script as a .ps1 file (gong.ps1)

-If you manage users/groups in Microsoft Entra do the following:
+If you manage users/groups in Microsoft Entra you can create an administrative unit for scoping.

 1. As global admin go to: Administrative units - Microsoft Entra admin center